-Last updated on Apr.
-21, 2025
+Last updated October 29, 2025

 Oregon State University cannot provide legal advice to individuals.
 This material is for informational purposes only.
 Each individual’s situation is different.
 Therefore, individuals are strongly recommended to promptly seek an attorney to discuss their unique circumstances.
 Be aware that as federal developments related to immigration occur, the information provided below may change.